vdaas/vald/docs/api/insert.md

 StreamInsert RPC is the method to add new multiple vectors using the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
 By using the bidirectional streaming RPC, the insert request can be communicated in any order between client and server.
 Each Insert request and response are independent.
-It's the recommended method to insert the large amount of vectors.
+It's the recommended method to insert a large number of vectors.

 ### Input